Kairn/cance/README.md

 * Pre-process: Process directives (lines starting with a `#`), strip comments, cleanup syntax so that the source code is easier to ingest.
 * Compile: Transform C code into Assembly instructions targeting a specific CPU architecture.
 The output is human-readable but cannot be brought to different platforms.
 * Assemble: Transform compiled Assembly code into object code targeting the underlying processor.
 The output contains machine instructions but CANNOT be run.
 * Link: Fetch referenced library functions and rearrange the machine code as needed to produce an executable.
+Note, all object code in a C program share the same global namespace, and therefore, if the same function name is defined in multiple sources, information must be supplied to the linker on how to resolve the conflict.

 ### C Standards
 Specifications for the C programming language.
 Similar to Java SE (8, 11, 17, etc.) editions for the Java language.
 Important ones include: